Millyy/millyy.github.io/README.md

 - Unable to publicise code from internship projects

 ## Things to do
-- Figure out how to make the website HTTPS. github.io does not support LetsEncrypt.com
+- ~~Figure out how to make the website HTTPS. github.io does not support LetsEncrypt.com~~ Added 26/04/17!
 - Improve responsiveness
 - Change image border style?
 - Add more turtles